Rachel Dawson joined the staff in 2017 as an assistant coach after retiring from playing with the US Women’s National Team.

 Dawson returned to USA Field Hockey as an assistant coach for the 2019-20 US Women’s National Development Team.
 On January 31, 2020, she was named the team’s head coach.

-Dawson is an Atlantic Coast Conference veteran, graduating with distinction from the University of North Carolina.
-Dawson earned the 2007 Honda Award as the National Player of the Year for field hockey and was selected as one of the five finalists for the Honda-Broderick Cup as the nation’s top collegiate female athlete.
+Dawson is an Atlantic Coast Conference veteran, graduating with distinction from the University of North Carolina where she was the 2007 Honda Award as the National Player of the Year for field hockey and was selected as one of the five finalists for the Honda-Broderick Cup as the nation’s top collegiate female athlete.
 With 19 goals that season, the midfielder was the top scorer for the No. 1 offensive team in the country while also being named the 2007 ACC Defensive Player of the Year and the 2007 ACC Tournament MVP.